Middle UV to near-IR spectrum of electron-excited SO2

 We investigated the electron impact–induced fluorescence spectrum of SO2 to provide excitation cross sections for modeling Io's emission spectrum and analyzing Cassini Imaging Science Subsystem observations.
-The electron-excited middle-ultraviolet visible optical near-infrared (VOIR) emission spectrum Of SO2 gas was geperated in the laboratory and studied from 2000 to 11,000 A?? at a resolution of Δλ ∼ 2.5 Å full width at half maximum (FWHM).
-The VOIR laboratory spectrum longward of 6000 A?? consists entirely of S I, II and O I, II multiplets for electron impact energies above ???15 eV.
-Between 2000 and 6000 A??, we find previously identified molecular bands from both SO and SO2.
-This work represents a significant improvement in spectral resolution over our earlier work done at 18 A??
-FWHM.
-From a measurement of the medium-resolution spectrurn, we provide qetailed 25- and 100-eV emission cross sections for spectral features from 2000 to 11,000 A??.
-On the basis of these data, we suggest future ground-based and satellite telescopic observations in the VOIR that are of promise for understanding Io's atmosphere.
-Copyright 2008 by the American Geophysical Union.
+The electron-excited middle-ultraviolet visible optical near-infrared (VOIR) emission spectrum of SO2 gas was generated in the laboratory and studied from 2000 to 11,000 Å at a resolution of Δλ ∼ 2.5 Å full width at half maximum (FWHM).
+The VOIR laboratory spectrum longward of 6000 Å consists entirely of S I, II and O I, II multiplets for electron impact energies above ∼15 eV.
+Between 2000 and 6000 Å, we find previously identified molecular bands from both SO and SO2.
+This work represents a significant improvement in spectral resolution over our earlier work done at 18 Å FWHM.
+From a measurement of the medium-resolution spectrum, we provide detailed 25- and 100-eV emission cross sections for spectral features from 2000 to 11,000 Å. On the basis of these data, we suggest future ground-based and satellite telescopic observations in the VOIR that are of promise for understanding Io's atmosphere.

 Additional publication details

 - Publication Subtype: